georghe-crihan/digma-e605-qt-apps-framework/README.md

 * SHA1: af9016aa924a577f7b06ffd28c9773b56d74c939

 ## TODO:
-- [ ] how is the virtual keyboard implemented?
+- [ ] Refresh issues - the application is not visible after start, unless the screen is forcibly refreshed.
-- [ ] refresh issues - the application is not visible after start, unless the screen is forcibly refreshed.
+- [ ] LED control, keyboard and backlight checks, networking, partial display refresh and lots of other stuff from */usr/lib/boeye/libboeye.so*.
+Put together a demo application to  see how this works.
-- [ ] LED control and stuff, see how this works.
+- [ ] dig a bit deeper int the DBUS messaging, in particular *com.sibrary.Service.GlobalKey*.
 - [ ] maybe build with the stock 2.6.25 kernel.
 - [ ] maybe include SSL, ALSA, gstreamer, etc...
-- [ ] maybe try the arm-gnueabi compiler from macports?
+- [ ] maybe try the arm-unknown-gnueabi compiler from macports?